grompe/BTWTweak/patcher/readme.txt

 - Now beds are usable again and allow players to regenerate even when hungry.
   Regeneration rate is doubled and hunger rate is halved when resting.

+- Fix quick rock conversion, hopefully

+- Thrown or dispensed rocks shatter glass

+- Potash fertilizes farmland if dropped on it

 v0.6a